AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 <!-- **[!UICONTROL Campaign Priority]:** -->

-**[!UICONTROL Link with Microsoft® Merchant Center]:** (Audience campaigns only; optional) Links the campaign with a specific merchant center store for automated feed-based ads rather than responsive ads.
+**[!UICONTROL Link with Microsoft Merchant Center]:** (Audience campaigns only; optional) Links the campaign with a specific merchant center store for automated feed-based ads rather than responsive ads.
 When you select this option, specify the [!UICONTROL Merchant ID] and [!UICONTROL Products].
 You need to create ad groups for the campaign, but you don't need to create ads.

 Once you link the campaign to a store and save the settings, you can't change this option.